 - Examples of felonies include murder, treason, espionage, rape, arson, burglary, grand larceny and kidnapping.

 - For federal felonies, defendants have the right to be charged by a grand jury.
 This right varies at the state level depending on the jurisdiction.

 - Because of the seriousness of the offense and the punishment involved, maximum safeguards for a defendant’s rights are built into the prosecution and court procedures in a felony trial.

 - Indigent defendants who cannot afford to hire lawyers and are facing felony charges have the right to free legal defense services provided by public defenders or court-appointed private criminal defense attorneys.

-- In addition to social stigma, long-term consequences of felony convictions may include: the loss of the right to vote, ineligibility for elected office or professional licenses, restrictions on the right to possess weapons, ineligibility for housing/public benefits/educational benefits or certain jobs, immigration problems up to and including removal, loss of the right to serve as a juror, negative impact on parental rights or divorce proceedings, or the requirement to register with certain criminal registries.
+- In addition to social stigma, long-term consequences of felony convictions may include: the loss of the right to vote, ineligibility for elected office or professional licenses, restrictions on the right to possess weapons, ineligibility for housing/public benefits/educational benefits or certain jobs, immigration problems (up to and including removal), loss of the right to serve as a juror, negative impact on parental rights or divorce proceedings, and the requirement to register with certain criminal registries.

 - Persons accused of felonies have the right to jury trials in all state and federal jurisdictions.

 Some crimes, such as murder, can be punished by the death penalty in some jurisdictions.
 These are often referred to as “capital offenses.”